oppia/oppia-web-developer-docs/Writing-state-migrations.md

 If you find new test files where changes needed to be required, try updating the list.

 **Links to relevant PRs:**
- - Migration related to changing state schema for all possible states: [#6249](https://github.com/oppia/oppia/pull/6249)
+ - Deprecate math interactions' unsupported rules and update cust arg name: [#15271](https://github.com/oppia/oppia/pull/15271)

- - Migration related to changing specific interaction schema: [#6177](https://github.com/oppia/oppia/pull/6177)
+ - Migration related to changing specific interaction schema: [#6177](https://github.com/oppia/oppia/pull/6177).
+Please note that this PR does not involve changes of ```question_domain``` and ```draft_upgrade_services```.
- - One-off job related to migration: [#6249](https://github.com/oppia/oppia/pull/6249)

 ## Important note:

 - Make sure to add a thorough test for the migration function covering each possible case.
 Check the PR [#11466](https://github.com/oppia/oppia/pull/11466/files) for reference.
+Please note that while you are writing tests in the `exp_domain_test.py` file you should use `swap` function to swap the CURRENT_STATE_SCHEMA_VERSION to the schema version you are writing, This way in case you have several tests the next person who will write the schema tests do not have to change `states_schema_version` of every test present.
+We currently do not have any specefic reference to this change, the above PR does not include this as we recently decided to go ahead with this decission.
+You can always take reference of `swap` function in the codebase to see the usage.

 ## Testing state migration locally: